Keys & Locks

 CyberLocks offer superior physical security.
 They have no conventional keyway that is vulnerable to being picked plus a tamper plug prevents the lock from opening if the front of the cylinder is struck.

-Moreover, if torque is applied to cylinder, the front part separates from the back half.
-The back half of the cylinder expands, causing a brake effect that engages the sides of the cylinder’s case, stopping the rotation and leaving the cylinder in the locked position.
+Moreover, if torque is applied to the cylinder, the front part separates from the back half.
+The back half of the cylinder expands, causing a braking effect that engages the sides of the cylinder’s case, stopping the rotation and leaving the cylinder in the locked position.